A significant number of tea party freshmen lost their seats

 California 36: Rep. Mary Bono Mack (R) vs. Raul Ruiz (D)

 Rep. Mary Bono Mack, seeking an eighth full term in the House, was a frequent target of Democrats hoping to pick off a Republican in a Democratic district.
 This year, she found herself fending off a strong challenge from Democrat Raul Ruiz, a Mexican-American, Harvard-educated physician.
-But Bono Mack has survived strong challenges before and has a moderate voting record.
-She also prevailed over Ruiz in her first one-on-one matchup, the June "top-two" primary in which they appeared together on the same ballot.
-A winner has not been yet projected.
+But Bono Mack survived strong challenges before and has a moderate voting record.
+She also prevailed over Ruiz in her first one-on-one matchup, the June “top-two” primary in which they appeared together on the same ballot.

 California 44: Rep. Laura Richardson (D) vs. Rep. Janice Hahn (D)

 Redistricting forced another pair of Democratic incumbents to face off this November.
 Rep. Janice Hahn won a July 2011 special election to replace retiring Democratic Rep. Jane Harman.
 Rep. Laura Richardson was elected in a 2007 special election to replace the late Juanita Millender-McDonald.
 Hahn appeared to have an advantage due, in part, to an ongoing ethics saga for Richardson that resulted in a reprimand and $10,000 fine by the House Ethics Committee for campaign finance violations involving her congressional staff.
-Hahn also enjoyed a huge fund-raising and cash-on-hand advantage at the start of October.
+Hahn also enjoyed a huge fundraising and cash-on-hand advantage at the start of October.
 Hahn trounced Richardson in the primary.
-Hahn is the projected winner.

 Florida 9: Former Rep. Alan Grayson (D) vs. Todd Long (R)